WabbitPerson2505/emergency_waitlist/README.md

+# Introduction
+A simple web app to help a hospital in managing triages for patients requesting treatments.

 # How to setup
 Make sure when downloading to keep the file/directory structure as is to ensure the code works.